mvolkmann/blog/src/flutter.md

 ## Navigation

-There are three primary ways to implement page navigation in Flutter.
+There are many ways to implement page navigation in Flutter.
-The first uses the `Navigator` class.
-The second uses the `BottomNavigationBar` widget.
-And the third uses the `Drawer` widget.
+Four that are described here involve using the `Navigator` class and the widgets `BottomNavigationBar`, `Drawer`, and `PageView`.
 Each approach is described below.

 ### Navigator Class